Professional History

 2016

-Left behind the prior startup(s) to focus on other business.
+Stepped away from prior startups to focus on other business.

 2017